rsullivan00/blog/_posts/2017-07-26-docker-for-mac.markdown

 categories: docker mac osx macos vm virtualization docker-compose
 ---

-I've recently taken up a bit of a Docker crusade at work.
+I've recently gone on a Docker crusade at work.

 Because our office develops applications in multiple languages across various platforms, we have developers from .NET backgrounds using Windows machines, and